-If a social worker contacts you or visits your home to ask you questions about your family, they may be working for a delegated Aboriginal child and family service agency.
+If a social worker contacts you or visits your home to ask you questions about your family, they might work for a delegated Aboriginal agency.
 Delegated Aboriginal agencies have an agreement with the Ministry of Children and Family Development to provide certain child welfare services to Aboriginal communities.

 You have the right to get legal advice.
-If the social worker's concerns are very serious, the social worker may take your child from your home.
-Call Legal Aid immediately to find out if you qualify for a free lawyer.
+If the social worker's concerns are very serious, the social worker might take your child from your home.
+Call Legal Aid BC immediately to find out if you qualify for a free lawyer.

 What is a delegated Aboriginal agency?

 - have an agreement with the Ministry of Children and Family Development to provide child welfare services, and

 - might have the power to take your child from your home and place your child in foster care.

 Child protection laws in BC recognize the importance of Aboriginal family ties to Aboriginal children.
 Delegated Aboriginal agencies are part of an effort to restore the responsibilities of child protection and family support to Aboriginal communities.

 What do delegated Aboriginal agencies do?